LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 In this section, you will learn about the most important functions to be performed by patients, informal caregivers, health care professionals, and management and administrative staff in health care settings.
 You will also learn about data that are used or updated by these functions.

 To illustrate which entity types a particular function uses and which it updates, we will use diagrams corresponding to those we also used in Sect.
-2.​14.​1.
+2.14.1.
 Please read there again what the symbols mean.

 ### 3.3.1 Functions to Be Performed by Patients and Informal Caregivers
 In Sect.
-1.​2, we looked at the life situations in which people have to deal with health.
+1.2, we looked at the life situations in which people have to deal with health.
 Initially, such life situations take place in the home setting and require specific action by the individuals and patients concerned.
 Thus, in our example from Sect.
-1.​4, Mrs. And Mr. Russo have to cope with their lives despite Mrs. Russo having broken her leg in the bathroom and Mr. Russo having a heart condition.
+1.4, Mrs. And Mr. Russo have to cope with their lives despite Mrs. Russo having broken her leg in the bathroom and Mr. Russo having a heart condition.
 To do so, they must contact with their general practitioner (GP) and with specialists to obtain various information.
 Their daughters must also participate in the care of their parents.
 In this context, the daughters are called informal caregivers, just like other relatives or friends who participate in the care of the Russos.
 In Sects.
-1.​3.​1 and 1.​3.​3, we had already noted what patients and informal caregivers are particularly concerned about in this context.
+1.3.1 and 1.3.3, we had already noted what patients and informal caregivers are particularly concerned about in this context.
 In this section, we will now describe the information-processing tasks that patients and informal caregivers have to perform and what entity types are needed.
-Even though we introduced the term “function” in Sect.
-2.​8 in the context of health care professionals, it is very well-suited to also describe the information-processing tasks of non-professionals.
+Even though we introduced the term "function" in Sect.
+2.8 in the context of health care professionals, it is very well-suited to also describe the information-processing tasks of non-professionals.
 The corresponding functions include but are not limited to:
 - medical knowledge management,
 - self-diagnostics,